DamlaSerper/Parameterized_Centrifugal_Filter/README.md

 Parameterized GMSH code of a vertical centrifugal filter

 ## Authors
 MSc.
-Damla Serper
+Damla Serper '*corresponding author*'

 ## What is it?
 - Here a vertical, basket-type, laboratory-scale centrfiuge is divided into multiple pieces to be drawn with GMSH in a simplified form.
-- This simplified form is used in the research article:
+- This simplified form is used in the research article.

   ### Assumptions
     - The basket has no thickness (it is drawn as a shell)